 While it is our recommendation not to have volunteers under the age of 16 participate as volunteers for the Youth Count, this is up to the regional coordinators and YETI leads to decide.

-- Reach out to local and regional media outlets with press releases to get the word out about the count.
+Reach out to local and regional media outlets with press releases to get the word out about the count.
 Also consider suggesting that reporters participate in the Youth Count as part of their coverage of the event.
 A sample press release will be provided when regions can coordinate the release.
-For more information, contact Sarah Chess at email@example.com.
+For more information, contact email@example.com.

-The type of communication that would be best to connect with locations depends on the goals of the engagement and type of location.
+The type of communication that would be best to connect with locations depends on the type of location and the goal of the engagement.